 - How to make black eyed pea soup

-- Black eyed pea soup tips and variations
+- Black eyed pea soup variations

 - Storage and reheating instructions